fatcatt316/mega_merchant/README.md

 ##Purpose
+### Learnin' Purpose
-To learn me some Elixir n' Phoenix.
+I'ma learn me some Elixir n' Phoenix.
 I'm gonna dedicate the month of October to getting better at Elixir, and to getting a working Elixir app deployed.

 I plan on putting at least *2 hours a week* into this.